HL7/PDDI-CDS/pages/_includes/start.md

 #### **`medication-prescribe` 1.1** (modification of a current CDS Hook)
  {:.no_toc}
- The version for the `medication-prescribe` hook is 1.0.
-The Advanced PDDI CDS implementation requires an additional context field.
+ The base version for the `medication-prescribe` hook is 1.0.
+The Level 2 Implementation requires an additional context field.
 This modification is considered Minor but will change the version to 1.1.

  Field       | Optionality        |  Prefetch Token     |Type  | Description